 - Verify that funds are available from checking/draft, savings, or certificate of deposits accounts only.
 Certificate of deposit accounts must mature by the program start date of your initial term at MIT in order to be considered.
 All funding from these accounts must be readily available.

-- Funds from any other type of account or other sources will not be accepted.
+- Funds from any other type of account or sources will not be accepted.

 All family members who submit financial support documents on your behalf must also provide a letter of sponsorship confirming: